Barrhaven: Transportation

+Barrhaven is served by two bus rapid transit lines and is very near to the terminus of O-Train Line 2 at Limebank station.
+Several local buses run in Barrhaven, including routes 70, 73, 80, 99, 110, and 173.
+Routes 275, 277, and 279 only run during rush hour and (along with Transitway routes 74 and 75) connect to O-Train Line 1 at Tunney's Pasture station.

 Intercity Via Rail connections can be made at Fallowfield railway station to Montreal and Toronto.

-Until 2006, it had been planned that the north-south light-rail O-Train (today's Trillium Line) would be extended to the centre of Barrhaven near Riocan Marketplace via Riverside South.
+Until 2006, it had been planned that the north–south light-rail O-Train (today's Line 2) would be extended to the centre of Barrhaven near Riocan Marketplace via Riverside South.
 The project was cancelled on December 14, 2006, by Ottawa City Council, which decided to focus on building rail-based rapid transit lines in the inner city instead.
 Rail-based rapid transit to Barrhaven is not expected to be introduced until after 2031, when the three lines in the inner city are expected to be completed.

-On January 2, 2007, OC Transpo opened the Strandherd Transitway Station and Park & Ride lot in Barrhaven.
-Directly across from the Riocan/Barrhaven Shopping Centre's Wal-Mart & TD Bank, the facility has parking space for about 330 cars.
+On January 2, 2007, OC Transpo opened the Strandherd Transitway station and Park & Ride lot in Barrhaven.
+Directly across from the Chapman Mills Marketplace Wal-Mart & TD Bank, the facility has parking space for about 330 cars.
 It was built to help with overcrowding at the Fallowfield Station and meet the increased demand for park and ride spaces in the community.
 Rapid transit route 75 takes approximately 10 minutes to travel between Fallowfield Station and Strandherd Station, and 2 minutes between Strandherd Station and Barrhaven Centre Station.
 The Province of Ontario funded one-third of the $5 million cost.

 In April 2011, the transitway (BRT) network was expanded in Barrhaven.
 One feature was the extension of Route 94 (now Route 74) to the intersection of Woodroffe and Strandherd.
 A new stretch of BRT was also constructed between Fallowfield and Strandherd to reduce travel times on Route 95 (Route 75 since 2019).

 In September 2014, a new BRT route was established on Chapman Mills Drive, using a graveyard median from the canceled south-western LRT route.
-Route 99 starts at Barrhaven Centre and using new Beatrice Station proceeds to Greenboro Station, the O-Train Line 2 terminus, at non-peak hours, via Riverside South (Vimy Memorial Bridge) and Leitrim Station.
-At peak hours, the 99 goes all the way to Hurdman Station via the Southeast Transitway, connecting to the O-Train Line 1.
+Route 99 started at Barrhaven Centre and, using new Beatrice Station proceeded to Greenboro Station (the former O-Train Line 2 terminus) at non-peak hours via Riverside South (Vimy Memorial Bridge) and Leitrim Station.
+At peak hours, the 99 went all the way to Hurdman Station via the Southeast Transitway, connecting to the O-Train Line 1.
+Since the opening of O-Train Line 2's extension to Riverside South, route 99 has been truncated to end at Limebank station, Line 2's southern terminus, and had its frequency reduced.